-Make A Schedule: There is a distinct difference between a to do list and a schedule.
-A to do list tells you what, but when attempting to tackle time management, a schedule helps determine the when, the why and the how.
+There is a distinct difference between a to-do list and a schedule.
+A to-do list tells you what, but when attempting to tackle time management, a schedule helps determine the when, the why, and the how.
 Plan your day (and your week) by writing down when you plan to accomplish tasks.
 Prioritize and distinguish between urgent (answering your friend’s text) and important (preparing for the research paper next week).
 Break major tasks into smaller, more manageable parts and chunk them out over several days.
 Schedule breaks, don’t just let them happen when you’re long past the point of productivity.
 Use pen and paper, not an app, so you can carry your list in your pocket.
-Enjoy the satisfying feel of checking off each item as you complete it!
-Hint: returning students received a notepad of to do lists on their door step this past week.
+Enjoy the satisfying feeling of checking off each item as you complete it!
+Hint: returning students received a notepad of to-do lists on their doorstep this past week.
 You’re welcome!

-Turn off social media: The best way to declutter the mind is to silence distractions.
+The best way to declutter the mind is to silence distractions.
 Literally.
 During the hours you focus on homework, log off social media, turn off notifications, and set aside your cell phone.
 The world can wait.
-Studies show students who schedule a social media blackout are not only more productive, but happier and more well rested.
+Studies show students who schedule a social media blackout are not only more productive but happier and more well-rested.
 We like a free app called Self Control.
 It allows you to block access to distracting websites or mail for a period that you determine.
 The social media frenzy hasn’t done justice to clarity and creativity; take back your sense of calm.